chakryaros/CSCI2824-Discrete-Structures/resources/syllabus.md

 **Honor Code**

-All students enrolled in a University of Colorado Boulder course are responsible for knowing and adhering to the [academic integrity policy](http://www.colorado.edu/policies/academic-integrity-policy).
-Violations of the policy may include: plagiarism, cheating, fabrication, lying, bribery, threat, unauthorized access to academic materials, clicker fraud, resubmission, and aiding academic dishonesty.
-All incidents of academic misconduct will be reported to the Honor Code Council ([honor@colorado.edu](honor@colorado.edu); 303-735-2273).
-Students who are found responsible for violating the academic integrity policy will be subject to nonacademic sanctions from the Honor Code Council as well as academic sanctions from the faculty member.
-Additional information regarding the academic integrity policy can be found at the [Honor Code Office website](http://www.colorado.edu/honorcode/).
+All students enrolled in a University of Colorado Boulder course are responsible for knowing and adhering to the Honor Code.
+Violations of the policy may include: plagiarism, cheating, fabrication, lying, bribery, threat, unauthorized access to academic materials, clicker fraud, submitting the same or similar work in more than one course without permission from all course instructors involved, and aiding academic dishonesty.
+All incidents of academic misconduct will be reported to the Honor Code (<honor@colorado.edu>); 303-492-5550).
+Students who are found responsible for violating the academic integrity policy will be subject to nonacademic sanctions from the Honor Code as well as academic sanctions from the faculty member.
+Additional information regarding the Honor Code academic integrity policy can be found at the [Honor Code Office website](https://www.colorado.edu/osccr/honor-code).

 **Disability Accommodations**

-If you qualify for accommodations because of a disability, please submit your accommodation letter from Disability Services to your faculty member in a timely manner (for exam accommodations provide your letter at least one week prior to the exam) so that your needs can be addressed.
+If you qualify for accommodations because of a disability, please submit your accommodation letter from Disability Services to your faculty member in a timely manner so that your needs can be addressed.
 Disability Services determines accommodations based on documented disabilities in the academic environment.
 Information on requesting accommodations is located on the [Disability Services website](http://www.colorado.edu/disabilityservices/students).
-Contact Disability Services at 303-492-8671 or [dsinfo@colorado.edu](dsinfo@colorado.edu) for further assistance.
-If you have a temporary medical condition or injury, see [Temporary Medical Conditions](http://www.colorado.edu/disabilityservices/students/temporary-medical-conditions) under the Students tab on the Disability Services website and discuss your needs with your professor.
+Contact Disability Services at 303-492-8671 or <dsinfo@colorado.edu> for further assistance.
+If you have a temporary medical condition or injury, see [Temporary Medical Conditions](http://www.colorado.edu/disabilityservices/students/temporary-medical-conditions) under the Students tab on the Disability Services website.

 **Religious Observances**

-Campus policy regarding religious observances requires that faculty make every effort to deal reasonably and fairly with all students who, because of religious obligations, have conflicts with scheduled exams, assignments, or required attendance.
+Campus policy regarding religious observances requires that faculty make every effort to deal reasonably and fairly with all students who, because of religious obligations, have conflicts with scheduled exams, assignments or required attendance.
 If you have an exam or assignment conflict due to a religious observance please notify your instructor in a timely manner (at least one week prior to the due date).

 See the [campus policy regarding religious observances](http://www.colorado.edu/policies/observance-religious-holidays-and-absences-classes-andor-exams) for full details.

 **Classroom Behavior**